 One other pointHow many people do you think would write ‘left me to work it out for myself’ as a quality of a good teacher?
 This is a tricky one.
 When you focus on the actions of the teacher you see nothing happening.
 When you look to the student or learner you see someone busy in the stretch zone.
 This is an elusive quality of teaching often termed ‘nurturing inquiry’.
 At a certain point learners need to break free from the instructional supports and scaffolds required at the early stages.
 Good teachers know this and are not afraid to encourage students to go it alone at a point on the learning journey. *** Often, the exercise causes us to re-appraise our first thoughts on what makes a good teacher.
 Of course, the implicit question for all learning professionals is ‘am I a good teacher?’

 So what makes a great teacher then …Actually, no less an authority than Confucius, provides a very good response to this question in terms of a ‘The Skilful Teacher’.
 I have altered the quotation here to bring it up to date in terms of gender references:

 When a superior person knows the causes which make instruction successful, and those which make it of no effect, one can be a teacher of others.

 Thus in teaching, one leads and does not drag; one strengthens and does not discourage; one opens the way but does not conduct to the end without the learner’s own efforts.

 Leading and not dragging produces harmony.
 Strengthening and not discouraging makes attainment easy.
 Opening the way and not conducting to the end makes the learner thoughtful.

-Confucius, Book XVI – HSIO KI (Record on the Subject of Education) Modified gender references.
+One who produces harmony, easy attainment, and thoughtfulness may be pronounced a skilful teacher.Confucius, Book XVI – HSIO KI (Record on the Subject of Education) Modified gender references.